On the existence of zero-sum subsequences of distinct lengths: Introduction

 \begin{conjecture} Let $G \simeq C_{n_1} \oplus \dots \oplus C_{n_r},$ with $1 < n_1 \text{ } |\text{ } \dots \text{ }|\text{ } n_r \in \mathbb{N}$, be a finite Abelian group.
 Let also $S$ be a normal sequence over $G$ of length $\left|S\right|=\mathsf{D}(G)+i-1$, where $i \in \llbracket 1,n_1-1 \rrbracket$.
 Then $S$ is of the form $S=0^iT$, where $T$ is a zero-sumfree sequence. \end{conjecture}

-This notion of a normal sequence, first introduced in \cite{Gao06}, happens to be crucial in the characterization of sequences $S$ over $G$ with $\left|S\right|=\mathsf{D}(G)+\left|G\right|-2$ and which do not contain any zero-sum subsequence $S'$ satisfying $\left|S'\right|=\left|G\right|$ (see Theorem $1.7$ in \cite{Gao06}).
-The following two theorems, due to W.~Gao (see Theorems $1.5$ and $1.6$ in \cite{Gao06}), are the only results known concerning the structure of normal sequences over a finite Abelian group.
-Before stating these two results on Conjecture \ref{conjecture Gao}, we recall that an integer $n \geq 2$ is said to satisfy \em Property B \em if every minimal zero-sum sequence over $C^2_n$ with $|S|=2n-1$ contains some element repeated $n-1$ times (see Section $5.8$ in \cite{GeroKoch05}, and \cite{GaoGeroGrynkie08}, \cite{GaoGeroSchmid07}, \cite{Wolfgang} for recent progress).
+This notion of a normal sequence, first introduced in \cite{Gao06}, happens to be crucial in the characterization of sequences $S$ over $G$ with $\left|S\right|=\mathsf{D}(G)+\left|G\right|-2$ and which do not contain any zero-sum subsequence $S'$ satisfying $\left|S'\right|=\left|G\right|$ (see \cite[Theorem $1.7$]{Gao06}).
+The following two theorems, due to Gao (see \cite[Theorems $1.5$ and $1.6$]{Gao06}), are the only results known concerning the structure of normal sequences over a finite Abelian group.
+Before stating these two results on Conjecture \ref{conjecture Gao}, we recall that an integer $n \geq 2$ is said to satisfy \em Property B \em if every minimal zero-sum sequence over $C^2_n$ with $|S|=2n-1$ contains some element repeated $n-1$ times (see \cite[Section $5.8$]{GeroKoch05}, and \cite{GaoGeroGrynkie08,GaoGeroSchmid07,Wolfgang} for recent progress).
 It is conjectured that every $n \geq 2$ satisfies Property B.

 \begin{theorem} Conjecture \ref{conjecture Gao} holds whenever: \begin{itemize} \item[$(i)$] $G$ is a finite cyclic group.

 \item[$(ii)$] $G \simeq C^2_n$, where $n$ satisfies Property B.

 \item[$(iii)$] $G \simeq C^r_p$, where $p \in \left\{2,3,5,7\right\}$. \end{itemize} \end{theorem}